darshangujraticodes/Nextjs-Practice/Nextjs-Notes.md

      - Resource Efficient
      - SEO
      - More Secure

+   - React Server Components : It is a new architecture that was introduced by the react team and quickly adopted by next js.
+This architecture introducce new approach of creating React components diving them into 2 diff types.

+     - Server Components
+     - Client Components

      Drawback of using (SSR) we loose user interactivity eg click, change, submit , hover is not avilable in server side